missirol/ParticleSwarmOptimization/README.md

 # ParticleSwarmOptimization

-Implementation of the particle swarm algorithm to optimize the paramters and Input Variables of TMVA Classificators.
+implementation of the particle swarm algorithm to optimize the paramters and Input Variables of TMVA Classificators.
 The program will create a swarm of Classifiers in the paramter space.
 Each classifier will try to improve its input variable combination.
 Classifiers move in the paramter space using the information of the whole swarm.